Lean Manufacturing Training Courses: Building Skills to Transform Your Production

 4. Lean Metrics and Performance Management

-To support process improvement, courses often include instruction on Lean KPIs, dashboards, takt time, and overall equipment effectiveness (OEE).
+Courses often include instruction on Lean KPIs, dashboards, takt time, and overall equipment effectiveness (OEE) to support process improvement.

 Integrating Six Sigma with Lean